NewMaterialsLab/EpitaxyNML/README.md

 # EpitaxyNML
-The Epitaxy NML is an application to check the conmensurability between two slabs based on the paper of Zur and McGill, [J. Appl.
+EpitaxyNML is an application to check the conmensurability between two slabs based on the paper of Zur and McGill, [J. Appl.
 Phys.
 55 (2)](https://aip.scitation.org/doi/10.1063/1.333084)

 Only two POSCAR files are required as input.